3 Step Guide to Building Quality Backlinks for SEO

 For example, a realtor in Lagos might have an SEO power page about how to sell 20 houses a month like clockwork.
 Then in that article he links out to a couple of the smaller Lagos suburb city pages in his website so he can rank for those phrases.
-These smaller pages called sub-pages.
+These smaller pages are called sub-pages.

 Within a few days of adding the links to the category pages your rankings on almost all of those pages could shoot up to the top 10.

 I was able to get top rankings on these category pages without having to get any external backlinks to those pages.

 As you can see this SEO strategy is very dependent on a solid link building plan.
 So to help you get moving quickly here are some places to get links.

 If you have the resources to write articles for guest posts, then it is recommended you do the outreach yourself.
 The SEO value you get from doing your own outreach will truly pay off in the long run.
 You can do a simple Google search for things like:

 These will bring back many blogs in your niche that accept guest posts.

 I can also use Helpareporter.com (HARO) which is a free service where journalists will submit queries for quotes from experts and almost every time you will get a link back to your site if they use your quote.

 If you don’t have the time or the staff to do the blogger outreach yourself, you get a premium guest posting service.
 You only reach out to relevant blogs that have organic rankings and traffic so you know they are trusted by Google.
 You make sure the guest posts look amazingly natural with links out to your site along with other authority sites and include internal links to other pages in their blog to add to the natural appearance.